Hello and welcome to the podcast of the Load Seaters, episode 1278 for Tuesday the 21st of October 2025.

 I'll give you that.

-I wouldn't suggest Googling it though, because that's weird.
+I wouldn't suggest Googling it, though, because that's weird.

 The hairstyle completes the vampire look.

-You're now the the resident vampire.
+You're now the resident vampire.

 That used to be me for a long time.